tldr-pages/tldr/contributing-guides/style-guide.md

 ### Paths

 - Use `{{path/to/file}}` or `{{path/to/directory}}` placeholders for file and directory paths respectively.
-- Where file and directory paths are vaild use `{{path/to/file_or_directory}}` placeholder.
+- Where file and directory paths are both vaild use `{{path/to/file_or_directory}}` placeholder.
 - For absolute paths add leading slash at the beggining of placeholder such as `{{/path/to/file}}` or `{{/path/to/directory}}`.
-- Replace `file` and `directory` words from placeholders above with more descriptive ones just when documentation describes command argument semantics explicitly or you exactly know placeholder meaning and the documentation just missing information about this.
+- Replace `file` and `directory` words from placeholders above with more descriptive ones just when:
+  - documentation describes command argument semantics explicitly
+  - you exactly know placeholder meaning (maybe from source code) and the documentation just missing information about this.

 ### Extensions